 A Kitchen of Love

 Thomas Lykke and Garde Hvalsøe have a shared passion for materials and bespoke solutions of sublime quality and have created several exceptional projects together.
-Their latest design is a modular cabinetmaker’s kitchen – originally created for the designer’s classic Copenhagen flat as a timeless love story about classic craftsmanship, contrasts and music.
+Our latest design is a modular cabinetmaker’s kitchen – originally created for the designer’s classic Copenhagen flat as a timeless love story about classic craftsmanship, contrasts and music.

 Thomas Lykke grew up with a grandfather who was a cabinetmaker, and he spent much of his childhood with him in the workshop, where he learned about the nature and characteristics of wood.
 That led to a life-long love of wood as a unique material to be designed and crafted with respect.